 Redbooth is a project management and collaboration tool that allows teams to work together effectively internally and with clients.
 Their software includes task management, video conferencing, team business chat, the ability to turn chat messages into tasks, built-in accountability reporting, project view workspaces, and much more.

-Pricing for Redbooth is $5 — $15 per user per month (billed annually), based on the features you need for your project management.
+Pricing for Redbooth is $5 — $15 per user per month (billed annually).
+This is based on the features you need for your project management.
 You can try Redbooth for thirty days for free to see if it is a good fit for your business.
 A private cloud-based version of their software on your own servers for highly-regulated industries is also available for an unlisted price.

 Zapier offers Redbooth integrations so that you can automate tasks between Redbooth and other project management tools, your CRM, and other business applications.
 Redbooth has mobile apps so that you can always access your projects, tasks, and team.

 If you need less project management features, but more communication options, then check out Slack.
-This tool allows you to communicate with your team through the use of file sharing on private channels for your organization and direct messaging between individuals.
+This tool allows you to communicate with your team through the use of file sharing on private channels for your organization.
+It also had the option to direct message individuals.

 Small teams and those who want to give the tool a try can use it for free.
 Pricing for premium features, such as an unlimited searchable archive, usage statistics, guest access, and two-factor authentication is $8 per user per month.
 Premium support and uptime guarantees are included in plans for $15 per user per month.
 Enterprise level plans are expected to be introduced in 2016.